valstat/valstat-rfc/README.md

 *"A paradigm is a standard, perspective, or set of ideas.
 A paradigm is a way of looking at something ...
 When you change paradigms, you're changing how you think about something..."* [vocabulary.com](https://www.vocabulary.com/dictionary/paradigm)
 -->
-Valstat is a protocol and an software architecture paradigm.
+Valstat is an software architecture paradigm.
 Valstat is not yet another error handling idiom.
 More precisely valstat as a protocol, is a paradigm shift about unified logic of creating a call response and handling the payload returned.
 <!--
 ## Scope